BillJr99/Ursinus-CSPedagogy/_pages/Assignments/assignment-cs4alludl.md

 info:
   coursenum: CS352
   points: 100
+  submission: "Submit this assignment according to the instructions on this page."
   goals:
     - Understand the principles of Universal Design for Learning (UDL)
     - Understand the goals and strategies of Computer Science for All (CS4All)